New Book Offers a Convergence of History and Theology on the Eucharist

 Aaron Sanders

 Aaron Sanders is Director of the Office for Worship in the Diocese of Grand Rapids, Michigan.
-He holds a Ph.D. in Theology from the University of Notre Dame and lives in Grand Rapids with his wife and seven children.
+He holds a Ph.D. in Theology from the University of Notre Dame and lives in Grand Rapids with his wife and nine children.